bond00729/takehome/README.md

 There are two kinds of tests in this repo, integration tests and load tests.
 They can be run as followed:

 **Integration tests:**
+Integration tests for each api route are alongside the implementation (\*.spec.ts)

 ```
 pnpm test